albertstarfield/project-zephyrine/README.md

         *   **Core & Discovery Endpoints:** Endpoints like `/api/chat`, `/api/tags`, and `/api/version` are implemented to function as expected.
         *   **Model Management Endpoints:** Calls to `/api/pull`, `/api/create`, etc., are handled with basic responses, indicating that model management is handled internally by the system.

-*   **Multimodal Interaction:** Zephyrine can process various user inputs, including text, images, and audio, to provide a richer user experience.

 *   **AI Architectures:** We use a combination of Large Language Models (LLMs) and Multimodal models, including those compatible with `llama.cpp`.
 This architecture is mature and reliable.
 *   **Non-Centralized Downloads:** This feature can help you download model files and other components faster by checking for them from other users' Zephyrine instances on your local network or the internet.
 This aims to provide a more efficient download experience compared to relying solely on central servers.

 ## 📃 Main features